codefellows/sea-401d5-javascript/week_4/project_format/README.md

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

-#### Mongo running in background can prevent new process
+#### Mongo running in background can prevent starting an new instance

+Sometimes when you close computer or close window, mongod can be running in background.
 You need to find the OSX process and kill it.

 ###### To Find the Process from CLI

-Sometimes when you close computer or close window, mongod can be running in background here's how to check
 `ps aux|grep mongo`
 The `ps aux` command finds all processes and the pipe to `grep mongo` shows just the mongo processes which might look like the output below.
 The first process is the mongod that we want to stop and the seconds is just our command to search for these processes.
 `becky          14191   1.3  0.1  2570380   4916   ??
 S    Sun07PM  12:01.62 mongod`
 `becky          20343   0.0  0.0  2423376    212 s000  R+    9:58AM   0:00.00 grep mongo`

+###### To Kill it
 To actually terminate the process, find the id (the number after the  owner, in this case 1491) of the process and call
 `kill -9 14191`